littleosbook/littleosbook/page_frame_allocation.md

 ~~~

 If you use GRUB modules you need to make sure the memory they use is marked as
-"in use" as well.
+reserved as well.

-Note that not all available memory needs to be contiguous.
+Note that the available memory does not need to be contiguous.
 In the first 1 MB
 there are several I/O-mapped memory sections, as well as memory used by GRUB
 and the BIOS.
 Other parts of the memory might be similarly unavailable.